Paul K. Davis (historian)

-Paul K. Davis (born 1952) is a historian specializing in military history.
+Paul K. Davis (born 1952) is an American historian specializing in military history.

 Education and career

 Born in Texas, he was educated at Southwest Texas State University before earning his PhD from King's College London with a thesis on the Mesopotamian campaign of the First World War.
 He has been consulted as an expert military historian by the BBC and National Public Radio.
 He has lectured at St. Mary's University, the Alamo Colleges system, and the University of Texas at San Antonio.